-In a double-blind, randomized, active-controlled clinical study of 516 patients with invasive fungal reported at the end of study treatment in 4.4% of patients who received CRESEMBA.
-Marked elevations of liver transaminases >10 x ULN developed in 1.2% of patients on isavuconazole.
+In a double-blind, randomized, active-controlled clinical study of 516 patients with invasive fungal disease caused by Aspergillus species or other filamentous fungi, elevated liver transaminases (alanine aminotransferase or aspartate aminotransferase) >3 x Upper Limit of Normal (ULN) were reported at the end of study treatment in 4.4% of patients who received CRESEMBA.
+Marked elevations of liver transaminases >10 x ULN developed in 1.2% of patients on patients on isavuconazole.